pozpl/oxomonga/README.md

 where_are_kittens
 =================

-Geohashing application boilerplate for Perl and AngularJS.
+Where Are Kittens is a boilerplate for Perl, MongoDB and AngularJS projects with geohashing functionality.

+This code can be useful as a start for modern web applications with a stack of auxiliary technologies and frameworks to speed up development.
+Out of the the box it provides integration of different parts of a technologies stack along with a useful programming model that can be utilized to build robust and extensible products.
-This code can be useful as a start for geohashing applications.
-From the box it provides API for markers manipulation  and simple AngularJS frontend, that can be styled for different kinds of specialized applications.
+As an example the project contained API for geohashing markers manipulation and simple AngularJS frontend, that can be styled for different kinds of specialized applications.

 TECHNOLOGIES
 ------------
 * Backend language - Perl
 * Database - MongoDb
-* Web frontend - AngularJS
+* Web frontend - AngularJS, Bootstrap

 PREREQUISITES
 -------------